 If you run out of your regular medicines and can’t obtain a prescription from your GP, your local community pharmacy may be able to give you an urgent supply of repeat medication or refer you to your local NHS Out of Hours service.
 If you receive a prescription from the NHS Primary Care Out-of-Hours service they will be able to direct you to a pharmacy which can dispense it.

-Turning up at an Emergency Department because you have run out of your regular medicines may cause delays for those who are seriously ill.
+Remember turning up at an Emergency Department because you have run out of your regular medicines may cause delays for patients who are seriously ill.

 Read Medicines in Scotland: What’s the right treatment for me? for more information.

 Find Local Pharmacies